 The benefits listed above are just some of the exceptional opportunities available within residential treatment.
 Above all else, we prioritize the safety, health, well-being, and sobriety of women who suffer from addiction in our program.
 Managing and coping with addiction can be optimized within this type of intensive rehab treatment.
 It is available for all women suffering from any type of substance abuse.

-How to Take Part in a Residential Treatment Program Design for Women
+How Do I Take Part in a Residential Treatment Program for Women?

-No matter where you have found yourself in life, struggling with addiction, a women’s inpatient drug treatment program can help.
+Taking part in a residential treatment program at New Directions for Women should never be difficult to access.
+No matter where you have found yourself in life, struggling with addiction, a women’s residential treatment program can help.
 New Directions will work with you to get you back on your feet.
 Find recovery away from the dangerous lifestyle of substance abuse.
 Providing a level of comfort in a safe environment allows for better focus on long-lasting recovery.

 Our residential treatment center in California is designed by women and run by women.
 Most importantly, this exceptional facility exists for all women.
 Reach out today for more information and be welcomed into an atmosphere where your sobriety and health are a priority.
 We have accommodations available for you, and it can all begin today.